-Eid Al-Adha is referred to as Eid Al-Kabir – the "Big Holiday" – because of its tremendous significance to Muslims.
+Eid Al-Adha is referred to as Eid Al-Kabir—the "Big Holiday"—because of its tremendous significance to Muslims.
 One of two main Islamic holidays, it marks the end of hajj rituals and traditionally lasts for three days.
 Feasting and visiting friends and family are integral to the celebration.

 Although the sacrificial slaughter is incumbent upon only those who can afford it, many poor families in Morocco borrow money so that they can sacrifice a sheep or goat of their own.
 This is because the real significance of the day is not the slaughter itself, but that a Muslim follow Abraham's example of faithful obedience to God.